judo347/AAU-Notes/4-Semester/PSS - Principles of Operating Systems and Concurrency/EXAM.md

 Multi-threading: Multiple lines of execution though your code.
 A thread is like another copy of a process that executes independently.
 They share the program code, address space and heap, but each has its own program counter and their own stack with a stack pointer.
 Results in a smaller memory footprint.

-Multi-threading is often used to maximize the unage of the CPU.
-So if one thread blocks the CPU, by duing I/O operations, another thread can use the CPU/core meanwhile.)
+Multi-threading is often used to maximize the unagis of the CPU.
+So if one thread blocks the CPU, by doing I/O operations, another thread can use the CPU/core meanwhile.)

 Kernel threads: are threads that are scheduled independently by the kernel.